RosaNarMu/leer-te-client/README.md

 ## Contributing

-This is my first project, and because of that any contributions you make are greatly appreciated.
+Any contributions make are greatly appreciated.

 ## Screenshots